cortexproject/cortex/docs/configuration/config-file-reference.md

 # Regex that the query string should match.
 If not set, it won't be checked.
 [regex: <string> | default = ""]

-# Overall data fetch time window (including range selectors, modifiers and
+# Overall data select time window (including range selectors, modifiers and
 # lookback delta) that the query should be within.
 If not set, it won't be
 # checked.
 time_window:
-  # Start of the data fetch time window (including range selectors, modifiers
+  # Start of the data select time window (including range selectors, modifiers
   # and lookback delta) that the query should be within.
 If set to 0, it won't
   # be checked.
   [start: <int> | default = 0]

-  # End of the data fetch time window (including range selectors, modifiers and
+  # End of the data select time window (including range selectors, modifiers and
   # lookback delta) that the query should be within.
 If set to 0, it won't be
   # checked.
   [end: <int> | default = 0]